jonas-trms/vertex_clustering/README.md

 ## Example of usage
 ![initial mesh](https://i.imgur.com/B2rGz0O.png) ![reduced mesh](https://i.imgur.com/5YGgHsC.png) \
 The number of vertices was divided by `4` (the initial mesh is on the left) and the render time therefore divided by `2`, without any noticeable difference on the final image.

+## Attributions
+The image illustrating the principle of vertex clustering is a modified version of an image coming from [_Multi-resolution 3D approximations for rendering complex scenes_](https://doi.org/10.1007/978-3-642-78114-8_29).